FabricMC/fabric/fabric-api-lookup-api-v1/README.md

 See also the [package-info.java file](src/main/java/net/fabricmc/fabric/api/lookup/v1/package-info.java).

 * What we call an API is any object that can be offered or queried, possibly by different mods, to be used in an agreed-upon manner.
-* This module allows flexible retrieving of such APIs, represented by the generic type `A`, from blocks in the world or from items.
+* This module allows flexible retrieving of such APIs, represented by the generic type `A`, from blocks in the world or from item stacks.
 * It also provides building blocks for defining custom ways of retrieving APIs from other game objects.

 # Retrieving APIs from blocks